Skip to main content

 Can I create a course with AI?

 Yes.
-AI course builders like Coassemble let you create, brand, and share interactive training instantly.
+A knowledge transfer platform like Coassemble lets you build, brand, and share interactive training in minutes.
 No design or coding required.

 How do I prompt ChatGPT to create a course?